DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Program is a kind of _synthesizer preset_, identified either by a number (from **01** to **16**) also by an explicit name (eg. **PIPE ORGAN**).
 Every program collects its name, all settings for the four oscillators (A, B, C, and D), the physical joystick position, the mix envelope, FM input depth and mode (TZ FM, or PM), LFO 1 settings, and LFO 2 settings.

-To select a context (except PROGRAM), press the related button (A, B, C, D, or MIX) when its LED is off: _Vektor_ is switched to the new context, and its red LED is turned on.
+To select a context (except PROGRAM), press the related button (A, B, C, D, or MIX) when its LED is off: _Vektor_ is switched to the new context, and its red LED is lit.

-To select the PROGRAM context, press the button **where the red LED is already on**: by this way, all LED become off, indicating the _Vektor_ module now is switched to PROGRAM context.
+To select the PROGRAM context, press the button **where the red LED is already lit**: by this way, all LED become off, indicating the _Vektor_ module now is switched to PROGRAM context.

 Except for the **MIX** context (default display for its first page is the MIX ENVelope trajectory, aka _vectors_), oscillator and program contexts is also visible on top of the OLED display (**OSC A WAVEFORM**, **OSC B WAVEFORM**, **OSC C WAVEFORM**, **OSC D WAVEFORM**, or **PROGRAM**), as "header" of their respective first/home page.